pigsty

 NODE FHS

-The node data directory is specified by the node_data parameter, defaulting to /data, owned by root with permissions 0777.
+The node data directory is specified by node_data, defaulting to /data, owned by root:root with mode 0755.

 Each component’s default data directory is located under this data directory: